Rules of the

 4.9 After every match the home team captain shall send the results of the match to the Fixture Secretary within 7 days.
 This may be by hand, post, or by emailing a scanned image.

-4.10 All matches should be played on the dates stated in the handbook.
+4.10 All matches should be played on the dates stated in the fixture list.
 A fixture may be played in advance or on any date up to the end of the week following the due date of the match and the Fixture Secretary need not be informed as long as the fixture card arrives by the time it was originally due.

 4.11 If a fixture is postponed, the team requesting the postponement must agree with their opposing team a new date for the match.
 The Fixture Secretary should then be informed of the new date.
 If subsequently the match is again postponed, the same procedure must be followed.
-Failure to comply with this rule will result in the team requesting the final postponement conceding the match10-0.
+Failure to comply with this rule will result in the team requesting the final postponement conceding the match 30-0.

 4.12 All claims for League points by default must be made by email or in writing to the General Secretary and the Fixture Secretary and be received by them not later than seven days following the date on which the match should have been played.